Imperfect-Information Games on Quantum Computers: A Case Study in Skat: Encoding

 \subsection{Evaluation Measurement}

-For this section it is necessary to know some basic game rules such as the value of the cards and the criteria for winning a game.
-The following table shows the value function $\mathcal{V}$ for each of the cards.
+For this section, some basic game rules are needed, such as the values of the cards and the criteria for winning a game.
+The following table shows the value function $\mathcal{V}$ for each card.
 Note that the suit does not affect the value.

-For the purpose of demonstration, we treat every game as if it was a \textit{spades} game.
-It is a simplified representation at this point, but there are no conceptual issues going along with this, since we can map other trump-suit choices by the declarer to this problem by introducing simple swap gates.
-This might increase the circuit depth by a small margin, but will not affect the principle feasibility of the approach.
+For demonstration purposes, every game is treated as a \textit{spades} game.
+This is a simplified representation, but it raises no conceptual issues, since other trump-suit choices by the declarer can be related to this problem by introducing simple swap gates.
+This might increase the circuit depth slightly, but it does not affect the feasibility of the approach.